acmailer/acmailer/docs/attachments.md

 The files will be attached with their real name unless you provide an alternative name as the key of the array element in `addAttachments` and `setAttachments` or as the second argument in `addAttachment`.

-Attached images can be displayed inline by setting the `cid` to the image filename in the image tag like this (thanks to [omarev](https://github.com/acelaya/ZF2-AcMailer/pull/32)).
+Attached images can be displayed inline by setting the `cid` to the image filename in the image tag like this.
 The alternative name should be used if provided.

 ```html
 <img alt="This is an attached image" src="cid:image-filename.jpg">